Cannabis Info

 Do cannabis products have an expiry date?
 How do I know if my product is fresh?

-Cannabis labels list the date that the cannabis was packaged, which indicates when the finished product was placed and sealed in its final packaging.
-Expiry dates, which are directionally used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations, so some licensed producers will provide them, but many do not.
+Cannabis labels must list the date the cannabis was packaged, which indicates when the finished product was placed and sealed in its final packaging.
+Expiry dates, which are used to communicate the stability of the product in regard to potency, are not mandatory in Health Canada regulations, so some Licensed Producers will provide them, but many do not.

 -